waseemtannous/Subtitles/README.md

 ```

 The pipeline will process the video found in the `data` directory and generate subtitles according to the target language provided as an environment variable.
 The subtitles will be added to the video.
 The output video will be saved in the `data` directory alongside the `subtitles.srt` file.

-`.srt` is a widely used format for subtitles.